 EU grant for Bart Custers

-The European Commission has granted budget for the project e-SIDES (ethical and societal implications of data science).
-Dr. Bart Custers, associate professor and head of research at eLaw, the Center for Law and Digital Technologies, has written the proposal with two partner organizations within the EU Horizon 2020 framework program.
+The European Commission has granted budget for the project INFORM (Introduction of the data protection reform to the judicial system).
+Dr. Bart Custers, associate professor and head of research at eLaw, the Center for Law and Digital Technologies, has written the proposal with nine partner organizations for the Directorate-General Justice and Consumers of the European Commission.